 frequently asked questions

-• Every month we open pre-orders of our baked goods for pick up in Jersey City (Heights).
-Pre-orders normally open about 3 weeks before the pick up date and close a week before.
-Details about exact pick up time, location, etc. are available before checkout.
+• We sell our baked goods primarily through pre-orders that open every month or so on our website for pick-up in Queens or shipping within NY state.
+Pre-orders normally open about 3 weeks before the pick-up date and close the weekend prior.
+Details about exact pick-up time, location, etc. for each drop are available before completing checkout.
 If you’re looking to place an order outside of our regular schedule or want to inquire about catering, contact us and we’ll see if we can fit you in!

-• Normally, pickups are only available at a single location in the Heights neighborhood in Jersey City, NJ, and at a specified date and time each month.
-The exact location and time are detailed in your cart before check out.
-Location and time may change with each monthly drop, so be sure to check that those details work for you before you complete check out.
+• Normally, pick-ups are only available at a single location in Queens and at a specified date (usually a Saturday) and timeframe for each drop.
+The exact location and time for each pick-up are detailed when pre-orders open and in your cart before completing checkout.
+Location and time may be different from previous drops, so be sure to check that those details work for you before completing checkout.
 At pick up, you will be asked to show a copy of your receipt to ensure you receive the correct order.

 • Yes, as long as the person picking up the order can show us a copy of the receipt.